mathieuprog/fluent-graphql/README.md

 However, this doesn't say anything about how to handle the data received from the server response.

 * How do we transform the `age` and `duration` fields into integers?
-* Did we receive the full list of services (in which case we have to delete previously fetched services not included in this list from cached data) or do we deal with a non-exhaustive list?
+* How do we cache the list of `services`? (do we need to replace existing cached services or add to the list?)
-* Is the user to be deleted?
+* In case this would be a mutation, is the user to be deleted or updated?
 * etcetera

 Other frameworks will provide an API allowing to specify how to transform data, how to update the cache, etc. through different framework components.